 Everything About Myself Crammed Into Code!

-I am computer nut in my 30's here in Ottawa, the capital city of Canada.
-I have lived here for most of my life.
-I am looking forward to seeing Ontario increasingly become the Silicon Valley of the North as that gives me another good reason to stay in Ottawa, since that comfortably ensures my career with computer related work!
+I am computer nut here in Canada, born in Ottawa, the capital city of Canada.
+I lived in Ottawa most of my life before moving to Hamilton, Ontario.
+I am looking forward to seeing Ontario increasingly become the Silicon Valley of the North as that gives me another good reason to stay in Ontario, since that comfortably ensures my career with computer related work!
 I run my own business as Rejhon Technologies Inc.

-I graduated from Brookfield High School, and spent one year at University of Waterloo in their Computer Science program, but I left partly because of the difficulties associated with my hearing impairment.
-I now work as an independent computer consultant, and also operate my own business as Rejhon Technologies Inc. You can find more information about this in my Résumé.
+I graduated from Brookfield High School, and spent one year at University of Waterloo in their Computer Science program before jumping on the dot-com boom bandwagon.
+I now work as an independent computer consultant, and also operate my own business as Rejhon Technologies Inc. You can find more information about this in my LinkedIn.

 I have a big interest in computers and other technology gadgets.
 Much of it is because of my hearing impairment, because using computers don't require a hearing ability.
 My computer is also my telephone as well, when I use its modem!
 You can read more about my hearing impairment in my Hearing impairment FAQ.